totase/unity-scripts/README.md

 ## Disclaimer

-Scripts may include sub-optimal code.
-Use at your own risk!
+Some of these scripts have been lying around for years, so they may include sub-optimal code.

 ### Unity version